NIC Logo

 • Candidates will be evaluated on the following tasks:

-• 1.1 Disinfects all work areas completely with product labeled with manufacturer’s label in English as EPA-registered disinfectant that is bactericidal, virucidal, and fungicidal
+• 1.1 Disinfects all work areas completely with product that is EPA-registered disinfectant that is bactericidal, virucidal, and fungicidal

-• 1.3 Universal supplies are labeled in English
+• 1.3 Universal products are labeled in English

-• 1.5 Places items to be disinfected, soiled linens, and trash in correct containers throughout section
+• 1.4 Items to be disinfected, soiled linens, and trash are disposed of in correct containers throughout section

 All candidates have indicated they have completed this section of the examination, we will now proceed.